The Spirited Traveller: The party doesn't stop in Prague

 If you encounter Prague locals, she counsels, "Be ready.
 They may invite you for drinks.
 If you want to party, if you want to drink, they know how."

-As for where to find the party, Chase advises travellers to look for the Vltava River, which divides Prague into two sections: Old Town (Stare Mesto), the main tourist area, and the Lesser Quarter (Mala Strana).
+As for where to find the party, Chase advises travellers to look for the Vltava River, which divides Prague into two sections: Old Prague (Staromestke), the main tourist area, and the New Town (Malostranke).
 On both sides of the river, "every little street has a special bar or pub," Chase says.

 Beverages are not restricted to Czech products; alongside lots of beer, expect to find cocktails made with vodka or rum.